 You can apply for one or all of these scholarships at once by selecting the appropriate options within the Oxford Endowed Scholarships application.

 Eligibility: Student applicant must be enrolled in a UGA Graduate degree and plan to participate in a UGA-approved academic activity overseas in the Maymester or summer terms.
-Examples of eligible activities include UGA faculty-led study abroad programs, approved Non-UGA study abroad programs and independent activities abroad such as research or an internship for academic credit.
+Examples of eligible activities include UGA faculty-led study away programs, approved Non-UGA study away programs and independent activities away such as research or an internship for academic credit.

 Deadline: Accepted on a rolling basis until March 15.
 Final awards will be made by March 31.

-Eligibility: Must be UGA student registered with the Disability Resource Center participating in a UGA faculty-led study abroad program for resident credit.
+Eligibility: Must be UGA student registered with the Disability Resource Center participating in a UGA faculty-led study away program for resident credit.